MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Abstract

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) is widely used to improve reasoning in multiple domains, yet outcome-only scalar rewards are often sparse and uninformative—especially on failed samples, where they merely indicate failure and provide no insight on why the reasoning fails.
-In this paper, we investigate how to leverage richer verbal feedback to guide RLVR training on failed samples, and study how to convert such feedback into a trainable learning signal.
-Specifically, we propose \textbf{MulFeRL} (\textbf{Mul}ti-turn \textbf{Fe}edback-guided \textbf{R}einforcement \textbf{L}earning).
-Concretely, MulFeRL builds on three mechanisms: (1) dynamic multi-turn regeneration guided by feedback, triggered only on failed samples, (2) two complementary learning signals for within-turn and cross-turn optimization, and (3) structured feedback injection into the model’s reasoning process.
-Trained on sampled OpenR1-Math, MulFeRL outperforms supervised finetuning and RLVR methods on in-domain and generalizes well out-of-domain. \footnote{We release our code at \url{https://anonymous.4open.science/r/MulFeRL}.}
+Reinforcement Learning with Verifiable Rewards (RLVR) is widely used to improve reasoning across domains, but outcome-only scalar rewards are often sparse and uninformative, especially for failed samples, where they indicate only failure without explaining why the reasoning breaks down.
+In this paper, we leverage richer verbal feedback to guide RLVR on failed samples and convert feedback-induced progress into trainable learning signals.
+We propose \textbf{MulFeRL} (\textbf{Mul}ti-turn \textbf{Fe}edback-guided \textbf{R}einforcement \textbf{L}earning), a multi-turn, event-triggered RLVR framework that combines \emph{progress induction} for feedback-guided regeneration of failed samples, \emph{progress credit assignment} for learning from verifier-confirmed progress, and \emph{structured feedback injection} for integrating feedback into the model's reasoning process.
+Trained on sampled OpenR1-Math, MulFeRL outperforms supervised, self-distillation-based, and RLVR baselines in-domain and shows strong out-of-domain generalization. \footnote{We release our code at \url{https://anonymous.4open.science/r/MulFeRL}.}